TERREMEMBER/znbase/docs/content/v2.1/deploy/kubernetes/multi-cluster/gke/helm-chart.md

   </li>
 </ul>

-Following instructions highlight how to deploy a single multi-region YugabyteDB cluster that spans three [GKE](https://cloud.google.com/kubernetes-engine/docs/) clusters, each running in a different region.
+Following instructions highlight how to deploy a single multi-region ZNbaseDB cluster that spans three [GKE](https://cloud.google.com/kubernetes-engine/docs/) clusters, each running in a different region.
 Each region also has an internal DNS load balancer set to [global access](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing#global_access).
 This configuration allows pods in one GKE cluster to discover pods in another GKE cluster without exposing any of the DNS information to the world outside your GKE project.

-We will use the standard single-zone YugabyteDB Helm Chart to deploy one third of the nodes in the database cluster in each of the 3 GKE clusters.
+We will use the standard single-zone ZNbaseDB Helm Chart to deploy one third of the nodes in the database cluster in each of the 3 GKE clusters.

 ## Prerequisites

 You must have 3 GKE clusters with Helm configured.
 If you have not installed the Helm client (`helm`), see [Installing Helm](https://helm.sh/docs/intro/install/).

-The YugabyteDB Helm chart has been tested with the following software versions:
+The ZNbaseDB Helm chart has been tested with the following software versions:

-- GKE running Kubernetes 1.14 or later with nodes such that a total of 12 CPU cores and 45 GB RAM can be allocated to YugabyteDB.
-This can be three nodes with 4 CPU core and 15 GB RAM allocated to YugabyteDB. `n1-standard-8` is the minimum instance type that meets these criteria.
+- GKE running Kubernetes 1.14 or later with nodes such that a total of 12 CPU cores and 45 GB RAM can be allocated to ZNbaseDB.
+This can be three nodes with 4 CPU core and 15 GB RAM allocated to ZNbaseDB. `n1-standard-8` is the minimum instance type that meets these criteria.
 - Helm 3.0 or later
-- YugabyteDB Docker image (yugabytedb/yugabyte) 2.1.0 or later
+- ZNbaseDB Docker image (ZNbasedb/ZNbase) 2.1.0 or later
 - For optimal performance, ensure you've set the appropriate [system limits using `ulimit`](../../../../manual-deployment/system-config/#ulimits) on each node in your Kubernetes cluster.

 The following steps show how to meet these prerequisites.